OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 `Data Plane Development Kit <https://www.dpdk.org/>`_ is a framework for fast packet processing in data plane applications running on a wide variety of CPU architectures.
-DPDK `Environment Abstraction Layer (EAL) <https://doc.dpdk.org/guides/prog_guide/env_abstraction_layer.html>`_ provides a generic interface to low-level resources.
+DPDK's `Environment Abstraction Layer (EAL) <https://doc.dpdk.org/guides/prog_guide/env_abstraction_layer.html>`_ provides a generic interface to low-level resources.
 It is a unique way how DPDK libraries access NICs.
-EAL creates an API for application to access NIC resources from the userspace level.
+EAL creates an API for an application to access NIC resources from the userspace level.
 In DPDK, packets are not retrieved via interrupt handling.
-Instead, the application `polls <https://doc.dpdk.org/guides/prog_guide/poll_mode_drv.html>`_ NIC for newly received packets.
+Instead, the application `polls <https://doc.dpdk.org/guides/prog_guide/poll_mode_drv.html>`_ the NIC for newly received packets.

-DPDK allows the user space application to directly access memory where NIC stores the packets.
+DPDK allows the user space application to directly access memory where the NIC stores the packets.
 As a result, neither DPDK nor the application copies the packets for the inspection.
 The application directly processes packets via passed packet descriptors.